Michaelangel007/easing/README.md

 1. Buggy 1     - Generates NaN when d == 0
 2. Buggy 2     - Doesn't handle edge cases when t<0 or t>d
-3. Inefficient - t/d is always done to normalize the time; If there are multiple animations with the same duration then this causes extra processing
+3. Inefficient - t/d is always done to normalize the time; If there are multiple animations with the same duration then this causes extra processing.
+Also, you can often multiply by the reciprocal duration instead of doing a slow divide.
+When the animation is _started_ we "pre-calculate" `1/duration`.
 4. Slow 1      - due to inefficient, redundant, or dead code
 5. Slow 2      - b can be replaced with 0.0
 6. Slow 3      - c can be replaced with 1.0